WeebSec/weebdns/README.md

 # Features

-**WeebDNS is an 'Asynchronous' DNS Enumeration Tool made with Pyt
+**WeebDNS is an 'Asynchronous' DNS Enumeration Tool made with Python3 which makes it much faster than normal Tools.**

 ## PREREQUISITES